SpaceX is reinforcing heat shield of its Dragon spacecraft ahead of planned October flight

 “This really is a new era for us as a company and for commercial space in general,” said Benji Reed, SpaceX’s commercial crew program manager.

-The problem with the heat shield was at a few small areas where the crew capsule joins the spacecraft’s trunk, an unpressurized cargo hold that is jettisoned before reentering the atmosphere, officials noticed during post-flight inspections more erosion than expected.
-“Okay, we should probably reinforce the heat shield in this particular area,” Koenigsmann said.
+The problem with the heat shield was at a few small areas where the crew capsule joins the spacecraft’s trunk, an unpressurized cargo hold that is jettisoned before reentering the atmosphere.
+Officials noticed more erosion than expected during post-flight inspections.
+“Okay, we should probably reinforce the heat shield in this particular area,” Koenigsmann said they decided.

 The astronauts slated to fly next month said they were not concerned.